 1. The Chew

-ABC’s daytime cooking show The Chew just recently lost one of its hosts.
-On Dec.
-11, 2017, four women accused Mario Batali of inappropriate touching, as reported by Eater.
+ABC’s daytime cooking show The Chew lost one of its hosts in December, when four women accused Mario Batali of inappropriate touching, as reported by Eater.

 Batali did not deny the allegations.
 Instead, he apologized and said he would be stepping away from his businesses.
 ABC also asked him to step away from The Chew, which he did.
 Batali did not appear on the first episode following these allegations, but the other hosts did not mention his absence.